Cylinder1307/inPrint/SECURITY.md

 # Security Policy

-## Make a bug report if someone else is trying to use this project maliciously.
+## Make a bug report if someone is trying to use this project maliciously.